 Louisville is well-known for its variety of architectural styles – from traditional to modern to somewhere in between.
 The Victorian mansions of Old Louisville and the cast-iron façades of downtown have received national attention for their historical significance and beauty.
+The city has nearly 500 locations listed on the National Register of Historic Places and includes 8 National Historic Landmarks and two National Cemeteries.
 Just as each neighborhood possesses a unique charm, so do the structures within them.

 Lining Louisville’s West Main Street are some of the oldest buildings in the city, built between the 1850s and the early 1900s.
 The Revivalist and Chicago-style buildings with cast-iron façades are the largest collections, second only to SoHo in New York City.
 For a little fun, take a magnet and stick it to the cast-iron façades (to easily identify them, check out the sidewalk bricks in front of the columns, which are placed sideways and flecked with iron).